bytebase/bytebase.com-old/content/docs/en/concepts/tenant-database.md

 title: Tenant Database
 ---

-Tenant databases are the homogeneous databases (with identical schema) in a tenant project, where each individual database corresponds to the combination of a tenant, location and deployment environment.
+Tenant databases are the homogeneous databases with identical schema in a tenant project.
+Each individual database corresponds to the combination of a tenant, location, and deployment environment.

 Typical scenarios of tenant databases are: